Was Google to Help Searchers find Search Results with Teachable Moments?

 While it may be possible that Google may decide, after seeing a series of queries from a searcher, to show a teachable moment, the related questions that Google is showing after receiving some queries are good examples of searches related in some way the query that triggers them.
 If related questions are inspired by a desire to show searchers teachable moments related to a query they perform, they do a good job of showing those off.

 Maybe we will not see teachable moments, and maybe Google will decide that they are still worth showing.

 Regardless of whether Google does or doesn’t show off those teachable moments, one thing I found interesting in this patent was they way they described query patterns that may trigger teachable moments in terms of entities that might be in those queries.
 It shows off the entity-first approach at Google that has taken the place of matching keywords in a query with keywords in documents.

 Google Related questions may be the examples of queries that Google wants to show searchers to help them perform related queries, even doing the searches for them.
-It’s possible that the related questions that Google shows are based upon query patterns involving entities just like described in this patent when it might show teachable moments based on those query patterns (I will be spending more time looking at related questions now to see if they appear to fit into patterns.)
+The related questions that Google shows may be based upon query patterns involving entities just like described in this patent when it might show teachable moments based on those query patterns (I will be spending more time looking at related questions now to see if they appear to fit into patterns.)